Maui Souvenir Shopping

 Maui Alpaca

 Head up the slopes of Haleakala to meet the animals that produce such highly-valued material.
 In addition to selling alpaca and angora products like beanies and yarn, Maui Alpaca offers farm tours during which visitors can feed, pet, and snap selfies with the alpacas.
-Guests will also get to snuggle with cuddly angora bunnies and learn how to spin animal fiber into yarn— which any knitter or crocheter will certainly relish.
+Guests will also get to snuggle with cuddly Angora bunnies and learn how to spin animal fiber into yarn— which any knitter or crocheter will certainly relish.

 Alpaca store